 Together, Auto Scaling and CloudWatch monitor the CPU utilization of the running instances in the worker environment.
 How you configure the autoscaling limit for CPU capacity determines how many instances the autoscaling group runs to appropriately manage the throughput of messages in the SQS queue.
 Each EC2 instance publishes its CPU utilization metrics to CloudWatch.
 Auto Scaling retrieves from CloudWatch the average CPU usage across all instances in the worker environment.
 You configure the upper and lower threshold as well as how many instances to add or terminate according to CPU capacity.
 When Auto Scaling detects that you have reached the specified upper threshold on CPU capacity, Elastic Beanstalk creates new instances in the worker environment.
 The instances are deleted when the CPU load drops back below the threshold.

-Messages that have not been processed at the time an instance is terminated are once again made visible on the queue where they can be processed by another daemon on an instance that is still running.
+Messages that have not been processed at the time an instance is terminated are returned to the queue where they can be processed by another daemon on an instance that is still running.

 You can also set other CloudWatch alarms, as needed, by using the AWS Management Console, CLI, or the options file.
 For more information, go to Using Elastic Beanstalk with Amazon CloudWatch and Use Auto Scaling Policies and Amazon CloudWatch Alarms for Dynamic Scaling.